aws-samples/cdk-deploy-glue-jobs-with-shared-utils/README.md

 This code contains a custom CDK Construct to automatically create Glue Execution Role with access to Script and Egg files.
 As a user, you simply have to provide the file location of the script and the location of the Egg.
 The location of the Egg will never change.
-This means that if you test locally, the location will be the same in a CICD environment.
+This means that if you test locally, the location on the file sytem will be the same in a CICD environment.

-This example has a small utility that both Glue jobs use to manipulate S3 paths.
-This allows both jobs to share the code that is not strictly related to their business logic.
+This example has a small utility in `glue/src/utils/utils.py` that both Glue jobs use to manipulate S3 paths.
+This allows both deployed Glue jobs to share the code that is not strictly related to their business logic.

 ## Prerequisites